Meditation, prayer, being grateful, exercise, healthy eating can change our brain chemistryRead more...

 Lockdowns show negative impact on health; Watch Healthcare in Politics Oct.
 7 Reopen panel

-In the thirst part of Healthcare in Politics, speakersDuncan Davidson (Partner, Bullpen Capital), Leslie Krigstein (Vice President, Government Affairs, Livongo), Phil Kerpen (President, American Commitment), Emily Barson (Executive Director, United States of Care) joined us.
+In the third part of Healthcare in Politics, speakersDuncan Davidson (Partner, Bullpen Capital), Leslie Krigstein (Vice President, Government Affairs, Livongo), Phil Kerpen (President, American Commitment), Emily Barson (Executive Director, United States of Care) joined us.

 This panel focused on Reopening the economy or remaining shut down.
 The conversation first focused on reopening the schools due to the significant amount of research showing schools are not more likely to transmit COVID and that there are more deleterious effects on mental health.
 The conversation then morphed into an attack on our institutions, largely due to their political leanings.